NORTH OF THE SEA

 Solo Exhibition/ Escape Artist Studios/ Las Vegas, Nevada/ 2019

-When we observe these images, we participate in a profound paradox: we simultaneously witness a specific moment in time while engaging with light that continues its cosmic journey.
-This duality invites us to transcend our singular perspective and consider our place within the greater cosmic narrative.
+Simply, we witness specific moments while engaging with light continuing its cosmic journey.
+This duality invites us to transcend singular perspective and consider our place within the greater cosmic narrative, where photography becomes both mirror and window to our universal connection.

 Protesters